celo-org/optimism/cel2-migration-test/README.md

 1. **Deploy the OP L1 contracts**

    Now it is necessary to deploy the L1 contracts.
-This is currently done in the `l1-deploy` service.
+This is done by the `deploy-l1-contracts.sh` script.

-   Initiate the deployment by running `docker compose up l1-deploy`.
+   Start the script `./deploy-l1-contracts.sh`.
 This creates a config file (`config/config.json`) and a file containing L1 addresses (`deployment-l1.json`).

-   This service checks if the config file has already been created.
-If you want to rerun it, delete `config/config.json`.
+   Running the script overwrites prior deployments.
+If it fails without a readable error message, it might be caused by re-using an old salt.
+In this case you can create a new one with `direnv allow`.

 1. **Setup Celo datadir and run migration**